 Applying the 50% rule to a lump sum payment

-If the terms specify that the lump sum … then the 50% rule …
+If the terms specify that the lump sum …then the 50% rule …

-LSP - RPCP.
+• LSP − RPCP.

 applies to the total lump sum payment.

-includes an ADDITIONAL amount for legal and/or medical costs applies to the total lump sum payment including the additional amount.
+applies to the total lump sum payment including the additional amount.

-excludes legal costs from the lump sum payment
+excludes legal costs from the lump sum payment, AND the legal costs are fixed

-applies to the lump sum payment at date of settlement (when these costs are determined at a later date, they are not assessed for compensation purposes).
+applies to the lump sum payment at the date of settlement (when these costs are determined at a later date, they are not assessed for compensation purposes).

-includes Centrelink charges (indemnities) specified or unspecified
+includes Centrelink charges (indemnities), specified or unspecified

 • applies to the lump sum payment plus the amount calculated by Centrelink if unspecified.